FREQUENTLY ASKED QUESTIONS – URSP, URFP, MMUF, and RESEARCH REVEALED APPLICANTS

 Q: I plan to study abroad (or in Washington, D.C.) during one of the program quarters.
 Can I still participate if accepted into the program?

+A: Requests to study abroad during our scholarship programs are assessed on a case-by-case basis.
 In all cases it is expected that the student is continuing research or creative work and maintaining communication with their mentor during the period away from campus.
-Plans to study away from campus must be communicated in advance to your program representative and should be noted in your program application.
+Plans to study away from campus must be communicated in your program application.
 In most cases where the student maintains enrollment at UCLA (e.g., through CAPPP or UCEAP programs), scholarship disbursements should not be affected.
 If a student enrolls in a non-UCLA program, they will not be able to receive funding during that quarter.

-Q: I have a conflict with the course meeting time for the URFP or MMUF program.
+Q: I have a schedule conflict with the course and meeting times for the program.
 Can I still participate?

-A: For fellowship programs like URFP and MMUF, all participants must enroll in and pass the required Research Practice course(s).
+A: All participants must enroll in and pass the required Research Practice course(s) for URFP, MMUF, and Research Revealed.
 If you are offered participation in one of these programs, you must make arrangements to meet this requirement.

 Q: Who is able to be a faculty mentor?
 Can I have a lecturer or adjunct professor mentor me?